fingerflinger/GBC_Color_Viz/README.md

 # Miscellaneous
 - The gbc_sRGB_scaled.csv file is a conversion from RGB input values (loaded into GBC palettes on-device [0,31]), in columns 1-3, to sRGB, in columns 4-6
-- The values come from measurements of the GBC display from a display characterization lab, but to make them useful for this visualization, I've increased the Luminosity before converting to sRGB.
-This is somewhat arbitrary, and in the future, it might be useful to let the user adjust that value
+- To make the color measurments useful for this visualization, I've increased the Luminosity before converting to sRGB.
+This is somewhat arbitrary, and in the future, it might be useful to let the user adjust that value.
+Chromaticity is preserved
 - Most users won't be viewing this on a calibrated sRGB display, and so the most important takeaway during use is to consider the relationship of the colors to each other.
 And to view in-device as often as possible!
 - A portion of the GBC display gamut is outside of sRGB, and so most consumer monitors cannot physically display a range of the GBC colorspace (the portion of the green triangle that is outside of the dashed triangle).
 Be aware that this range of colors should be viewed in-device!

 ![image](https://github.com/user-attachments/assets/afde2477-3bcd-40ce-bea4-8769df286585)